shopware5/devdocs/source/developers-guide/plugin-quick-start/index.md

 ![The plugin configuration](img/config.png)

+If you want to read more about plugin configuration start reading [Plugin configuration](/developers-guide/plugin-configuration/) article.

 ### Template extension

 So far we have set up the bootstrap - but where does the actual template extension come from?